code-gritt/Documentation-project/docs/intro.md

 # Introduction

-🔹 [niia.ai](https://niia.ai/) is an AI product for Fashion & E-commerce industry developed by navan.ai which helps developers generate prints, designs on apparels, create photoshoot quality images with AI generated models in seconds.
+🔹 [niia.ai](https://niia.ai/) is a Generative AI product for Fashion & E-commerce industry developed by navan.ai which helps developers generate prints, designs on apparels, create photoshoot quality images with AI generated models in seconds.

 ### Why niia.ai?